 Why use one soap over the other?

-Personal Care – The pump soap is more moisturizing and works in a traditional pump dispenser.
+Personal Care – The Organic Sugar Soap is more moisturizing and works in a traditional pump dispenser.
 Other than that, it is mostly a matter of personal preference.
 The two soaps feel different.
 They smell different.
 They react differently on different skin types.
-If you are in love with the Pure Castile soaps, chances are, you are not going to like the pumps.
-If you’ve turned away from the Pure Castile because of dryness or intensity, the pumps are your answer.
+If you are in love with the Pure-Castile soaps, chances are, you are not going to like the pumps.
+If you’ve turned away from the Pure-Castile soap because of dryness or intensity, the Organic Sugar Soaps are your answer.

 A final note:

-There is no difference in the formulation of the two sizes of pumps.
-The 12 oz. is more conducive to sink-side, hand-washing use, and the 24 oz. lends more towards in-shower, whole-body washing.
+There is no difference in the formulation of the two sizes of Organic Sugar Soaps.
+The 12 oz. bottle is more conducive to sink-side, hand-washing use, and the 24 oz. lends more towards in-shower, whole-body washing.
 There is also a refill half gallon size.